simonkral1/genealogy-tracer/PACKAGING.md

-# Chrome Extension Packaging Guide
+re# Chrome Extension Packaging Guide

 ## What is a Private Key File (.pem)?